-- 1.1 The NHS Five Year Forward View, published in October 2014, considered the progress made in improving health and care services in recent years and the challenges that the system faced leading up to 2020/21. - 1.2 One of the consequences was that the NHS is required to produce a five year Sustainability and Transformation Plan (STP) which is place-based and should drive a new vision for the future of Health and Care services. - 1.3 It is envisaged that the development and implementation of an effective STP should support the Health and Wellbeing Board (HWB) in its duty to encourage integration and in the delivery of its key objectives. - 1.4 Given the closeness of the ambitions of the STP and the HWB, it is envisaged that the both City and County HWBs could have a significant role to play in the development, delivery and oversight of the STP.
-A recent Joint meeting of Derby City and Derbyshire HWBs considered the role of HWBs alongside STP development. - 1.5 The first stage in the development of the STP has rightly been about analysing our challenges within the Derby City and Derbyshire health and care system, whilst fostering strong local leadership and collaboration to progress the plan. - 1.6 Analysis has identified five key priorities (place based care, urgent care, prevention, efficiency and system management).
-However, there are a number of other plans being developed in specialist service areas to support system sustainability and transformation. - 1.7 The Council's Home First Service already works closely with health colleagues to support the care system.
-Further leadership and operational integration opportunities may be possible to enhance the service whilst realising efficiencies.
-To frame these opportunities consultation is required with key stakeholders. - 1.8 Going forward it is imperative that all partners agree system governance arrangements and processes in order to have effective partnership working to implement the STP.
+- 1.1 The NHS Five Year Forward View, published in October 2014, considered the progress made in improving health and care services in recent years and the challenges that faced leading up to 2020/21. - 1.2 One of the consequences was that the NHS is required to produce a five year Sustainability and Transformation Plan (STP) which is place-based and should drive a new vision for the future of the health and care system. - 1.3 It is envisaged that the development and implementation of an effective STP should support the HWB in its duty to encourage integration and in the delivery of its key objectives. - 1.4 Given the closeness of the ambitions of the STP and the HWB, it is envisaged that the both HWBs could have a significant role to play in the development, delivery and oversight of the STP.
+A recent Joint meeting of Derby City and Derbyshire HWBs considered the role of HWBs alongside STP development.. - 1.5 The first stage in the development of the STP has rightly been about analysing our challenges within the Derby City and Derbyshire health and care system, whilst fostering strong local leadership and collaboration to progress the plan.
+From this our initial analysis five priorities for system sustainability and transformation have emerged.
+These five key levers for re-shaping the system are those believed to address the challenges identified by our gap analysis. - 1.6 Although there are five key priorities there are a number of other plans being developed in other specialist service areas to support system sustainability and transformation. - 1.7 The timetable for the development of the STP is ambitious.
+The full plan needs to be submitted to NHSE by the end of October 2016.
+Furthermore, an interim "checkpoint" document has already been submitted to NHSE at the end of June 2016. - 1.8 Going forward it is imperative that all partners agree system governance arrangements and processes in order effective partnership working to implement the STP.